Novena Global Lifecare

-Novena Global Lifecare Group is a Singapore based medical center and aesthetic group operating in Asia.
+Novena Global Lifecare Group is a Singapore based medical and aesthetic group operating in Asia.
 The group provides skin and body care and wellness services and products.
 Presently, the group has 100 clinics in Singapore, China, Hong Kong, Taiwan, Korea, Indonesia, India and Malaysia.

 History

 Novena Global Lifecare Group was founded in 2016 by cousins Terence Loh and Nelson Loh, both former investment bankers at J.P.
 Morgan.
 Nelson found the idea of forming a medical aesthetic group when he found that his mother’s medical aesthetic bills running into thousands of dollars.
 One of their early investments was a KOSDAQ-listed medical equipment manufacturer in South Korea to develop their own research and manufacturing arm of the group.
 They also took interests in healthcare companies in Taiwan as well as the PPP chain of clinics in Singapore, renaming it to NOVU and NOVU Genesis.
 Prior to founding Novena Global, Terence and Nelson co-founded DORR Group, an Asia-based private equity group which invested in the consumer, internet, media and healthcare spaces.
 BT had reported that at least two entities - Novena Global Healthcare Pte Ltd and Novena Life Sciences Pte Ltd - set up in 2016 and 2018 respectively, have not filed annual returns, which include financial statements, since they were incorporated.

 In July 2017, the company announced plans for a potential future US$150mm Taiwan IPO.
 In January 2018, China's Sinopharm Capital and Cedarlake Huarong Investment acquired a stake in Novena Global Lifecare for US$20 million.

 In 2019, Novena Global Healthcare Group appointed Lim Cheok Peng as Senior Advisor and Kenneth Thean as Senior Medical Director.